-The applicant provided the attached letter indicating that extension is requested because they are not ready to commence construction on the development due to factors outside of their control, including the Covid-19 pandemic, escalating construction costs and availability of construction labor.
+The applicant provided the attached letter indicating that extension is requested because they are not ready to commence construction on the development due to factors outside of their control, including the rise in interest rates and declines in sales for single-family homes.

-If approved by the Planning Commission, the extension will make the Final Site Plan approval effective until May 19, 2023.
+If approved by the Planning Commission, the extension will make the Final Site Plan approval effective until May 19, 2024.
 The Zoning Ordinance allows for up to three, one-year extensions of Preliminary and Final Site Plan approval.
+This would be the second extension.